davekinkead/davekinkead.github.io/_posts/interwebs/2015-07-27-why-railsgirls-should-ditch-rails.md

 Everyone knows Rails is magic.
 Remember DHH's first screencast - ["Look at all the things I'm not doing"](https://www.youtube.com/watch?v=Gzj723LkRJY&t=4m15s) - who wasn't seduced by that simplicity?
 Rails does so much out of the box and that's one of the reasons why it is so good for web development and rapid prototyping.

 Of course that's also one of the major obstacles to learning Rails.
 For beginners, Rails is too magical.
 The tool chain is just too complex for a single day introduction.
 Have a quick look at the [build an app guide](http://guides.railsgirls.com/app/) - even without factoring in the installation steps, the vast majority of actual 'coding' involves nothing more than running generator commands.
-Now generators are a great way to scaffold out an app but they make a horrible tool for learning.
+Generators are a great way to scaffold out an app but they make a horrible tool for learning.

 Houston, we have a problem.